contrarybaton60/Terraria-on-AppImage/README.md

 This is made with the intention that you're doing this for personal use only.

-This is for x86_64 computers, I don't know the outcome if your computer use a different architecture.
+This is for x86_64 computers, I don't know the outcome if your system uses a different architecture.

 # Requirements

 - a GOG copy of Terraria, [Buy it from GOG](https://www.gog.com/en/game/terraria)
-- any GNU/Linux distribution
+- any* GNU/Linux distribution

 # Steps

-## 1. Create folders
+## 1. Create files

-First, create an AppDir folder, for this instance we will call it Terraria.AppDir
+First, create an AppDir folder.
+For this instance we'll name it "Terraria.AppDir".

-Then, create a .desktop file, these are files will appear in your menu system if you use a program like AppImageLauncher or AM/AppMan
+Then create a .desktop file, this will appear in your desktop entries if using a program like [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) or [AM](https://github.com/ivan-hc/AM).

-## 2. Drag your Terraria files to AppDir
+## 2. Move Terraria files to the AppDir folder

-Find your Terraria installation (by default it is `your user name/GOG Games/Terraria`) and copy the files to your AppDir folder
+Find your Terraria install (by default its `$HOME/GOG Games/Terraria`) and move it to your AppDir folder.

-Rename `start.sh` to `AppRun`
+Rename `start.sh` to `AppRun`.

 ## 3. Configuring the .desktop file